bokkypoobah/FixedSupplyTokenFactory/README.md

 > * Creating the forwarding contract only costs <50000 gas, regardless of the length of the underlying call
 > * Each call to the contract thereafter will cost an additional ~1100 gas (700 DELEGATECALL + 400 memory expansion)

+Using the CloneFactory will save on the upfront cost of deployment, but this should be compared to the additional long term expense of the ~1,100 gas per call.

 <br />

 <hr />